SongyanYu/dycdtools/README.md

               parallel = TRUE,
               verbose = TRUE)
 ```

+## Visualise calibration results
-use a heatmap to visualise the calculated NSE values for all 64 model runs.
+Use a heatmap to visualise the calculated NSE values for all 64 model runs.
 ```{r}
 # Read in model calibration results
 calibration <- read.csv("calibration_data/Calibration_outputs.csv")